remkus/genesis-translations/readme.txt

 = How can I see my language added to this plugin? =

-[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.
+[Please contact me](http://forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

 = Can I make a suggestion =

 You most certainly can.
-[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.
+[Please contact me](http://forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

 = Where can I find the list of languages being worked on? =

-Visit the [StudioPress GlotPress installation](http://translate.studiopress.com/projects/genesis-framework/genesis-17 "GlotPress installation") to see the complete list of languages being worked on.
+Visit the [StudioPress GlotPress installation](http://translate.studiopress.com/projects/genesis-framework/genesis-18 "GlotPress installation") to see the complete list of languages being worked on.

 = I have your plugin activated but I don't see an options page =

 That's because there isn't any.
 If you have one of the provided languages properly configured in your `wp-config.php` file, then upon activation you should see all matters Genesis automagically translated.

+= When I've activated your plugin there are still some words in English on my site =

+Most likely you either have words hardcoded in your child theme's `functions.php` file or you're working with outdated (or incomplete) WordPress translation.

 == Screenshots ==

 No screenshots (yet).
 Let me know if you need some.

 == Changelog ==

+= 1.5.0 =

+Basically all of the languages saw small updates.
+Swedish and Danish got a big overhaul in grammar and such.
+Hungarian, Portuguese and Chinese is added as well as Icelandic for the front-end only.

 = 1.4.1 =